rmetzler/bliki/wiki/gossamer/index.md

 relies on randomly-selected nodes being more likely to propagate a message than to ignore it, because this helps make Gossamer resilient to hostile users, nosy intelligence agencies, and others who believe communication must be restrictable.
-On the other hand, I'd like not to put a user in Thaiwan at risk of legal or social reprisals because a total stranger in Canada decided to post something vile.
+On the other hand, I'd like not to put a user in Taiwan at risk of legal or social reprisals because a total stranger in Canada decided to post something vile.